rapid7/insightconnect-plugins/chaosreader/help.md

 # Version History

+* 1.0.2 - New spec and help.md format for the Hub
 * 1.0.1 - Fix issue where run action was excluded from plugin on build
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode
 * 0.1.1 - SSL bug fix in SDK